---

 ## RDS Is Expensive Even When Nobody Is Using It

-EC2 gets all the attention when teams talk about cost optimization, but RDS is often the bigger line item.
-A single `db.m5.large` Multi-AZ database in `eu-west-1` runs about **$240 per month** sitting idle.
-Scale that to a handful of dev, staging, and QA databases and you are easily burning **$1,500 to $3,000 a month** on instances nobody touches outside business hours.
+EC2 hogs the cost-optimization conversation, but in my experience RDS is usually the fatter line item.
+One idle `db.m5.large` Multi-AZ database in `eu-west-1` costs roughly $240 per month.
+It does not matter that nobody queried it once all weekend.
+Now picture the usual sprawl of dev, staging, and QA databases, and you are looking at $1,500 to $3,000 a month for instances that sit dark outside business hours.

 ## The 7-Day Auto-Start Gotcha